PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-06-20 06:33:24
+Last updated: 2024-06-20 06:34:31
-Random Quote: So Robin?
-Guess who nailed the chick from "Metro News One" last night! - Barney Stinson
+Random Quote: I'm a Mandalorian.
+Weapons are part of my religion. - Din Djarin